 - Use secure passwords — make sure to use secure passwords on all your devices and accounts and update them regularly.
 Doing so will help prevent anyone from using brute force attacks (scripts run by hackers that allow a computer to keep guessing your password until it gets it right) on your systems.

 - Use a VPN — a virtual private network routes your internet activity through one or more servers, which gives you a new IP address and hides your personal IP.
 No hacker will be able to trace the new IP address to you.
+If you don’t want to use a VPN because certain IPs get banned by services, no worries; Dedicated IP counters that by giving you a personal, unique IP.

 - Update your privacy settings — if you’re using a service that collects your private information (such as Microsoft Outlook), make sure you check your privacy settings.
-Many of them will let you either opt out or limit where your real IP address is shared.
+Many of them will let you either opt-out or limit where your real IP address is shared.

 - Ask your ISP for a dynamic IP — your ISP may be able to provide you with a dynamic IP address.
 This means you would get a new IP address every few hours or so rather than using a static IP address that always stays the same.